Smarter Advice about Specialised Equipment

 How much do services cost and how much should participants include in their plan?

-As of July 1 2018 Gizmo will be negotiating up-front fixed fee service for all NDIS participants to provide services related to AT, and this will usually be a flat rate of 5, 10, 15 or 20 hours, depending on scope of work and client location.
-This model provides certainty to clients and allows services to be delivered as required to best achieve client goals and is inclusive of any travel requirements.
-A minimum 5 hours service is required to accept new clients.
+Gizmo generally negotiates an up-front fixed fee service agreement for all NDIS participants to provide services related to AT.
+This will usually be an amount of time between 5 and 20 hours as required to best achieve client goals and is inclusive of any travel requirements.
 Although estimates can be provided prior, the total hours required to complete your AT prescription or review will usually be confirmed after the initial assessment has been completed, and your service agreement completed at that time.
-Additional services outside the scope of the original work will be charged at the hourly rate.
+Additional services outside the scope of the original work will be charged at the hourly rate, including fitting services.

 Each participant’s needs are different, and time required will vary according to complexity.
 In complex AT, participants often require the following services, many of which require time outside of face-to-face appointments: